WiseAlpha corporate bonds – a safer alternative to p2p lending?

 Corporate bonds are also a safer alternative to P2P loans.

-Corporate bonds are assessed by credit rating agencies like Standard & Poor or Moody’s.
+Corporate bonds are assessed by credit rating agencies like Standard & Poor's or Moody’s.
 P2P loans are also assessed by credit rating agencies, or by the p2p platform itself.
-But you can’t spend the same amount of time analysing a 500.000 EUR p2p loan as you spend analysing a 500 million EUR corporate bond.
+But you can’t spend the same amount of time analyzing a 500.000 EUR p2p loan as you spend analyzing a 500 million EUR corporate bond.
 Given this, corporate bonds are generally safer than p2p loans.

-Also, buying bonds from well-known companies like Netflix, McLaren or Virgin Media seems safer than buying loans from an obscure company in the Baltics.
+Also, buying bonds from well-known companies like Netflix, McLaren, or Virgin Media seems safer than buying loans from an obscure p2p company in the Baltics.

 You can invest in either GBP or EUR bonds, although the EUR offer is more limited.

-Senior secured bonds are loans issued by a company that are secured with their assets.
+Senior secured bonds are company loans that are secured with their assets.
 They have a fixed interest rate.